 As with boots – crampons are rated as C1 – flexible, C2 – semi rigid and C3 – rigid models.
 It’s vital that you get a crampon at least as stiff as your boots as otherwise they may fall off, so you can put any crampon on a fully rigid B3 boot, but only a flexible C1 crampon on a flexible B1 boot etc – it’s best to take your boots down the shop.

 All Purpose Mountaineering Crampons

-NB Unlike ski boots (which have a standard heel and toe shape to clip into various ski bindings) there is no standard heel/toe shape for mountaineering boots – which makes things very difficult for crampon manufacturers!
+NB Unlike ski boots (which have a standard heel and toe shape to clip into various ski bindings) there is no standard heel/toe shape for mountaineering boots – which makes life very difficult for crampon designers!
 The upshot is that the best crampon fit for your boot may not be the model that you’ve researched online – so it’s best to take your boots down to a shop with a good selection of crampons and try different models on the boots to see how they fit.

 Some boot/crampon manufacturers also have collaborations – eg Grivel and Scarpa – the idea being that Grivel crampons are designed to fit well on Scarpa boots.
 This doesn’t guarantee that all Grivel crampons give the best fit on all sizes and all models of Scarpa boots, but at least it’s a start.